alex/what-happens-when/README.rst

 The "g" key is pressed
 ----------------------
-The following sections explains all about the physical keyboard and the OS interrupts.
+The following section explains all about the physical keyboard and the OS interrupts.
 But, a whole lot happens after that which isn't explained.
 When you just press "g" the browser receives the event and the entire auto-complete machinery kicks into high gear.